Skip to content

 • Connected when BackendState == "Running"

-• Handles failures gracefully — CLI not found, timeouts, and parse errors all result in "not connected"
+• Failures fall through to "not connected" — CLI not found, timeouts, and parse errors are all treated the same

 Tunnel Provider Contract